shannonbux/shannon-soper-portfolio/src/pages/content-editors-preview/index.md

 ## MVP

-I proposed the following MVP.
+I proposed the following MVP for a next iteration.

 - To enable up-to-date feedback between internal stakeholders, user can leave comments and read comments on the site preview.
 The comment must be anchored in place and time.
 - To get notified about important comments and changes, user can be notified via email and Slack when someone @mentions them in a comment on the site preview.